IPad (3rd generation): History

+Release

-At the event, Apple CEO Tim Cook introduced iOS 5.1, a Japanese version of Siri, and the third-generation Apple TV before the third-generation iPad.
+At the March 7 event, Apple CEO Tim Cook introduced iOS 5.1, a Japanese version of Siri, and the third-generation Apple TV before the third-generation iPad.
 Cook claimed that the new product would be one of the main contributors to the emerging "post-PC world"—a world in which digital life would not be tied to the PC.

 The March 16, 2012, release included ten countries including Australia, Canada, France, Japan, Singapore, Switzerland, the United Kingdom and the United States.
 The March 23, 2012, release included many European countries, Mexico and Macau.
 The April 20, 2012, release added a dozen countries including South Korea and Malaysia.
 The April 27, 2012, release added nine more countries, including India and South Africa.
 May 2012 releases added 31 countries, including Brazil and Turkey.

+Discontinued

 On October 23, 2012, upon the announcement of the fourth-generation iPad, the third-generation iPad was discontinued.
 In response to criticism from its owners, the return policy of select Apple Stores was briefly extended to thirty days to allow customers to exchange the third-generation model for the fourth-generation model.